mehedi-hasan1102/Image-Hosting-Server/README.md

-📁 My Personal Image Hosting Server
+# 📁 My Personal Image Hosting Server

-This repository is used as a personal image hosting server, where I store and manage the images I use across my projects, portfolios, and other web applications.
+This repository serves as a **personal image hosting server**, where I store and manage the images used across my projects, portfolios, and other web applications.

-It works like a lightweight CDN, making it easy to access images through direct GitHub links.
+It acts like a lightweight CDN, allowing easy access to images through direct GitHub links.

+---

-🌐 Usage
+## 🌐 Usage

-All images stored here can be used directly in:
+Images stored in this repository can be used directly in:

-Websites
+- Websites

-Projects
+- Projects

-Markdown files
+- Markdown files

-Documentation
+- Documentation

-Portfolio sections
+- Portfolio sections

-Simply copy the raw image URL and use it wherever needed.
+Just copy the **raw image URL** and use it wherever you need.

+---

-🎯 Purpose
+## 🎯 Purpose

-Centralize all my personal assets
+- Centralize all my personal image assets

-Keep images organized and easily accessible
+- Keep files organized and easily accessible

-Make image management simpler across multiple projects
+- Simplify image management across multiple projects

+---

-📦 Type of Files
+## 📦 Types of Files

-Profile images
+- Profile images

-Project assets
+- Project assets

-UI resources
+- UI resources

-General graphics
+- General graphics

+---